Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/README.md

 ***Version: Vitis 2023.1***

 Register transfer level (RTL) design is a traditional and important hardware accelerator development methodology for FPGA.
 RTL modules provide excellent flexibility and efficiency, while the design process is a time consuming and error-prone process.
-The Vitis&trade; unified software platform provides a mature and proven RTL kernel design methodology.
-With Vitis and the included the AMD Vivado&reg; Design Suite, you can focus on your core accelerating module, instead of spending a lot of time on integration, host-field programmable gate array (FPGA) communication, direct memory access (DMA), and other supporting tasks.
+The Vitis unified software platform provides a mature and proven RTL kernel design methodology.
+With Vitis and the included the AMD Vivado&trade; Design Suite, you can focus on your core accelerating module, instead of spending a lot of time on integration, host-field programmable gate array (FPGA) communication, direct memory access (DMA), and other supporting tasks.

 ## About This Tutorial